Courses in the Data Science & Intelligent Systems cluster count towards a B.Sc. degree. How it works is explained here.

 100-level: Introduction to Data Science

 Data science is the science of extracting meaningful information from data.
-In this course, students develop the foundational abilities in data visualization and data wrangling (i.e. data cleaning and manipulation).
-Next to traditional data coming in the form of two-dimensional tables, we explore non-traditional data types (e.g., spatial, text, network) and interactive data graphics.
-The course includes much hands-on work (labs, projects) with example datasets coming from sciences, social sciences, arts and humanities.200-level: Machine Learning
+In this course, you develop foundational abilities in data visualization as well as data cleaning and manipulation.
+Next to traditional data coming in the form of tables, we explore non-traditional data types such as spatial data and text data.
+The course includes much hands-on work with example data sets coming from sciences, social sciences, and arts and humanities.200-level: Machine Learning

 Computer Science